If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 People who have type 2 diabetes may also show signs of insulin resistance, such as darkening skin around the neck or in the armpits, high blood pressure, cholesterol problems, yeast infections and skipped or absent periods in teen girls and women.

-- You are nauseous or vomit more than once.
+- Nausea or vomiting more than once.

 CAUSES & RISK FACTORS